kyleung1/kyleung1/README.md

 ### Hi there 👋

 ## About Me
-A Software Developer looking for entry level SWE/SDE jobs.
-Most comfortable with full-stack web development but am able to pick up new stacks fairly quickly.
+A Software Developer at The Guide Network.
+Most comfortable with full-stack web development.

 ## Links
 - [Resume](https://kyleung1.github.io/Resume)